Law(lessness) and (lack of) Order in the American West

 NOTE: this topic is a stated topic on the Edexcel specification.
 It is NOT a stated topic on the AQA specification, but lawlessness was a problem facing both Gold Mining settlements and the Homesteaders.

-Going DeeperThe following links will help you widen your knowledge: Interpretations: Jesse James and the 'Wild West' - I, II, III
+Going DeeperThe following links will help you widen your knowledge: Good notes from SaveMyExams Interpretations: Jesse James and the 'Wild West' - I, II, III

 What problems faced people trying to enforce law and order in the American West?